-One necessary gear for the modern soldier is ballistic glasses.
+One necessary gear item for the modern soldier is ballistic glasses.
 And by order, they have to keep these on when outside the wire.
 This is where eye relief comes into play.

 When you are planning to use binoculars and glasses at the same time, one of the important things to consider is the eye relief of your binocs.
 You have to compensate for that small space between your glasses and eyes when choosing your gear.